Finding the perfect holiday gift for each person on your “nice” list is one of the toughest challenges of the season.

 2. CDs or savings account transfer

-“From a learning perspective, a CD or savings is great,” he says.
+“From a learning perspective, a CD or savings account is great,” he says.
 “You can teach someone to put aside money every so often.”

-“If you want the account to grow as much as possible, then probably a gift of stock would make that better over the long term,” Ortiz says.
+“If you want the account to grow as much as possible, then probably a gift of stock would (be) better over the long term,” Ortiz says.

 For adults, you can simply submit a transfer form to your financial institution to transfer your own shares into their account or transfer a mutual fund to someone with an account at the same institution.
-If you have individual stocks in mind, you can purchase shares with popular companies on websites like GiveAShare.
+If you have individual stocks in mind, you can also purchase shares with popular companies on websites like GiveAShare.

 4. 529 contribution

-“When you’re filling out the FAFSA forms for financial aid, 529 plans are typically not counted as a student asset,” Ortiz says, so it won’t be counted against financial aid awards.
+“When you’re filling out the FAFSA forms for financial aid, 529 plans are typically not counted as a student asset,” Ortiz says, so it won’t be counted against your recipient’s financial aid awards.
 You can also transfer unused 529 funds to someone else, if the original beneficiary decides against pursuing higher education.